The Proposal: A 4BR Family Home + A Detached Starter Home. Fits the neighborhood perfectly.

 Then, I tried to build it.

-He outlawed the "Just Right" solution.
+The Deputy Director explicitly stated his goal is to "guide development towards the maximum densities."
+This interpretation effectively eliminates the "Just Right" solution.
 The only math that works is tearing it all down to build a massive apartment block.

 State Law (HB 1110) guarantees Middle Housing "unless higher densities apply."
-This clause was written as a floor—ensuring the law sets a minimum baseline, while allowing cities to authorize even more.
+This clause was written as a floor—ensuring the law sets a minimum baseline.

 It’s not just me.
 On Jan 13th, the Council Chambers were filled with neighbors wearing t-shirts with a simple message: Bring Back Starter Homes.